RedFiveCode/FileHistory/README.md

 ## Technical
-This is a command line application written in C# for the .net framework version 4.8.
+This is a command line application written in C# for .net 9.0.

 It uses the following nuget packages/files:
 * [ByteSize](https://github.com/omar/ByteSize)